Hey Planning Mashers!

 - Purchases of the year

 We are social creatures, and relationships in our lives are as important as anything else.
-Ask yourself a few questions on what happened with your relationships this year and how you can do better.
+Ask yourself a few questions about what happened with your relationships this year and how you can do better.

 - New people you’ve met